Guardian Balance Bike Review

 Air Tires Provide Traction and Cushioning

-The air tires of the Guardian balance bike offer cushioning and traction that you can’t get with foam tires.
-For the safest and most comfortable balance bike experience, air tires are the way to go.
+Balance bikes come with either air or foam tires.
+Foam tires (like those on the Strider) are more common because they’re cheaper and maintenance-free, but air tires offer a noticeably better ride.
+The Guardian’s air tires provide cushioning and traction that foam simply can’t match.
+For the most comfortable balance bike experience, air tires are worth it.
 (Watch this video to see air vs. foam tires in action!)

 Front tire of Guardian balance bike, showing tire tread